 The Dart-C is not only appealing in terms of its miniature size, it also comes in a variety of colors you can choose from.

 Pro There's a useful LED power indicator

-When the Dart-C is powered, an indicative LED glows, ensuring that you don't forget to plug it out after use.
+When the Dart-C is powered, an indicative LED glows, so that you don't forget to plug it out after use.

 Pro You can charge two devices simultaneously

-There's an extra USB 2.1 Type-A port embedded on the charging cable that you can use to charge a second device, such as your smartphone.
+There's an extra USB 2.1 Type-A port embedded on the charging cable that you can use to charge a second device, like your smartphone.